beaubadilla/split_receipt/worklog.md

+# April 9, 2023
+- imread(img, 0) vs cv2.cvtColor(img, cv2.COLORBGR2GRAY)
+    - tl;dr If original image was taken as grayscale, use imread().
+Otherwise, use cv2Color()
+    - not 1:1, but 99% similar
+- different Page Segmentation Modes (PSM) for Pytesseract
+    - mode (4) is definitely the one we want to use as it is recognizes text line-by-line/row-wise
+    - mode(5) might be of use, since it is mode (4) but for vertical text.
+Can be used if our photo is not rotated properly.
+However, mode (0) can provide metadata to fix rotation

 # April 8, 2023
 ## Wandering Thoughts
 - Receipts will always be white/light colored, so we should have a process for light-on-light-bg vs light-on-dark-bg